beau-nguyen/Homework/README.md

 # Kickstart Excel Challenge
 ## Project Objective
-The purpose of this challenge to organize and analyze a database of 4,000 past projects from Kickstart in order to uncover hidden trends.
+The purpose of this challenge is to organize and analyze a database of 4,000 past projects from Kickstart in order to uncover hidden trends.

 ## Methods Used
 •	Cleaning Data